BrandonScottWilliams/Election_Analysis/README.md

 # Election_Analysis
 ## Overview of Election Audit:
-We perform an election audit on the election results for a Colorado Board of Elections employee who has given us the data from of a recent local ccongressional election.We aim to figure out the number of total voters, voters per county, candidate and the winning candidate.
-We use git and python to accomplish this task.
+We perform an election audit on the election results for a Colorado Board of Elections employee who has given us the data from a recent local congressional election.
+We aim to figure out the number of total voters, voters per county, how many votes each candidate received and the winner of the election.
+We use a csv file, git and python to accomplish this task.
 ## Election Audit Results
 1. Total number of votes cast:  369,711
 2. Breakdown of the number of votes and the percentage of total votes for each county in the precinct.